Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Spatial Definitions in M-GSP

 where $\diamond$ is the contraction between $\mathbf{F}$ and $\mathbf{s}$ defined in Eq. (\ref{contract}). \end{definition} The elements in the shifted signal $\mathbf{s}'$ are calculated as

-From Eq. (\ref{diffuse}), there are two important factors to construct the shifted signal: 1) The signal in the neighbors of the node $v_{\alpha i}$; and 2) The intensity of interactions between the node $v_{\alpha i}$ and its neighbors.
-Then, the signal shifting is related to the diffusion process over the multilayer networks.
+From Eq. (\ref{diffuse}), there are two important factors to construct the shifted signal: 1) The signal in the neighbors {(both intra- and inter- layer interactions)} of the node $v_{\alpha i}$; and 2) The intensity of interactions between the node $v_{\alpha i}$ and its neighbors.
+Then, the signal shifting is related to the diffusion process over the multilayer graphs.
 More specifically, if $\mathbf{F}$ is the adjacency tensor, signals shift in directions of edges.
-Meanwhile, if $\mathbf{F}$ is the Laplacian tensor, Eq. (\ref{diffuse}) can be written as
+To better illustrate the signal shifting based on the adjacency tensor, we use a two-layer directed network shown in Fig. \ref{mln_shi} as an example.
+In this multilayer graph, the original signal $\mathbf{s}$ is defined as